-All communication between the host system and the S25FL512S memory device is in the form of units called commands.
+All communication between the host system and S25FL128S and S25FL256S memory devices is in the form of units called commands.

 All commands begin with an instruction that selects the type of information transfer or device operation to be performed.
 Commands may also have an address, instruction modifier, latency period, data transfer to the memory, or data transfer from the memory.
 All instruction, address, and data information is transferred serially between the host system and memory device.